Q: Does every student vehicle on campus need a permit?

 Q: How do I obtain the issued parking permit?

 A: Once the registration has been successfully submitted, allow a couple working days for a permit to be processed and issued.
-The permit will be delivered to the student using the campus mailbox system, and the student will receive a communication when it is ready to pick up.
-Instructions for proper application of the permit on the vehicle are included on the envelope…
+The permit will be delivered to the student using the campus mailbox system, and any communication that might accompany that.
+Instructions for proper application of the permit on the vehicle are included on the envelope.

-Q: I’m a student; where can I park during the day?
+Q: I’m a student; where can I park during the business or class day?

-A: Please refer to the Bates campus map to locate a student parking lot.
+A: Student vehicles may only park on campus in Student designated parking areas during the business or class day.
+Please refer to the Bates campus map to locate a student parking lot.

 Q: Where can I park on nights and weekends?

 A: City imposed restrictions prohibit overnight parking on most streets surrounding the campus during the academic year.
 Overnight parking on the public street is permitted only on Frye, Wood, and Nichols streets, as well as a section of Campus Ave near John Bertram house.

 Students with permits are also allowed to park in:

 - Faculty/Staff lots between 5 p.m. and 7 a.m. during the weekdays and from 5 p.m.
 Friday to 7 a.m.
 Monday.
 All student vehicles not parked in Student designated spaces on campus must be moved after 7 a.m. on academic class days or normal business weekdays.

 PLEASE NOTE: Parking is prohibited on North Bardwell Street between the hours of Midnight and 6 a.m., including weeknights and weekends.